 Beckham visits typhoon-devastated Philippine city

-TACLOBAN, Philippines (AP) — David Beckham visited the storm-devastated Philippine city of Tacloban on Thursday as part of UNICEF’s relief efforts.
+TACLOBAN, Philippines (AP) — David Beckham visited the typhoon-devastated Philippine city of Tacloban on Thursday as part of UNICEF’s relief efforts.

-The central city is still struggling to deal with the impact of super Typhoon Haiyan, which struck on Nov.
-8, killing more than 6,200 people and leaving tens of thousands of survivors still homeless.
+The central city is still struggling to deal with the impact of super Typhoon Haiyan which struck Nov.
+8, killing more than 6,200 people and leaving tens of thousands still homeless.

-Beckham was welcomed Thursday by hundreds who have been living in United Nations-provided tents outside a stadium.
+The retired football star was welcomed by hundreds of survivors who have been living in United Nations-provided tents outside a stadium.

 Beckham exchanged high-fives and posed for pictures with children inside a large white tent used as a classroom.
 Some showed him their art works.

-He removed his shoes on entering a tent where a family has been living, stroking a sleeping infant’s hands as he spoke with family members.
+He removed his shoes on entering a tent where a family is living, stroking a sleeping infant’s hands as he spoke with family members.
 Officials and UNICEF staff did not say what he and the family members talked about during his 30-minute stay.

-It’s Beckham’s second trip to the Philippines as a UNICEF goodwill ambassador.
-He toured a shelter for former street children in Manila during his first visit in 2011 and also played an exhibition game with the Philippine national football team.
+It was Beckham’s second trip to the Philippines as a UNICEF goodwill ambassador.
+He toured a shelter for former street children in Manila during his first visit in 2011 and played an exhibition game with the Philippine national soccer team.

-“He felt very touched by what happened and that he wanted to come back, not do anything else — no meeting, no media — just to focus on children and meet them, encourage them and see for himself the situation,” Chowdhury said.
+“He felt very touched by what happened and that he wanted to come back, not do anything else — no meeting, no media — just to focus on children and meet them, encourage them and see for himself the situation,” Manila UNICEF spokeswoman Zafrin Chowdhury said.

-Beckham also was scheduled to visit a warehouse of the World Food Program in nearby Palo town, which was also heavily devastated.
+Beckham also was scheduled to visit a World Food Program warehouse in nearby Palo town, which also was heavily devastated.

-The retired football icon and his wife, Victoria, had donated some of their best designer clothes and shoes to raise funds for the typhoon victims.
+Beckham and his wife, Victoria, have donated designer clothes and shoes to help raise funds for the typhoon victims.

-The typhoon displaced more than 4 million in more than 40 provinces in the central Philippines.
+The storm displaced more than 4 million people in more than 40 provinces in the central Philippines.
 At least 1,700 are still missing.

-Beckham’s visit followed separate trips to Tacloban in December by teen heartthrob Justin Bieber, U.S. State Secretary John Kerry, Japanese Defense Minister Itsunori Onodera and Australian Foreign Minister Julia Bishop.
+Beckham’s visit followed separate trips to Tacloban in December by teen heartthrob Justin Bieber, U.S. Secretary of State John Kerry, Japanese Defense Minister Itsunori Onodera and Australian Foreign Minister Julia Bishop.

-Associated Press writers Jim Gomez and Oliver Teves contributed to this report from Manila.
+Associated Press writers Jim Gomez and Oliver Teves in Manila contributed to this report.